f5devcentral/f5-techXchange2023-ModernApps/lab_1.1.md

-The following steps are to be performed by NetOps Persona in each team
+The following steps are to be performed by Platform Ops Persona in each team

-### Build VPC and VNET sites (NetOps)
+### Build VPC and VNET sites (Platform Ops)
   - terragrunt run-all apply --terragrunt-modules-that-include ./sites.hcl

 ### Observe outputs: